firebase/genkit/docs/codelabs/codelab-chat-with-a-pdf.md

 ## Set up the prompt

+Follow these steps to set up the prompt.

 Allow the user to provide a custom prompt via the command line.
 If they don’t provide a prompt, use a default: